What is counselling?

 It is difficult to know, and may depend on the nature of the counselling.
 To enable us to build our relationship, and establish your needs and aims, I offer an initial 6 sessions, with a review at session 6, and all counselling is reviewed on a regular basis.

 What happens in a couples and family session?

 I encourage an environment where you can talk, observe, and listen to one another, and I will listen, respect and respond to everyone's experience, as opposed to 'take sides'.

 At the start of the session, everyone will have the opportunity to say what they would like to talk about, and an agenda will be set from this.

 To aid communication, I may take on the role of mediator/translator, comment on what is happening in the counselling room, and offer the opportunity to practise the roles of ‘speaker’ and ‘listener’.

 Are you a member of a professional body?

-Yes, I am an accredited professional registrant of the National Counselling Society (NCS) and I adhere to their Code of Ethics.
+Yes, I am an Accredited Professional Registrant of the National Counselling Society (NCS), and I work within their Code of Ethics.
 I am also subject to their complaints procedure currently in force.

 What are your counselling fees?